 • Camping and caravan pitches.
 Standard-rated where the underlying use is for tourist or holiday occupation.

-A mixed portfolio may engage several of these carve-outs alongside the residential or commercial defaults.
-The per-property classification is essential.
+A mixed portfolio can engage several of these carve-outs alongside the residential or commercial defaults, so classify each property on its own facts.

 Bundled Services: Composite Supplies vs Multiple Supplies

-The single biggest area of complication in landlord VAT analysis is the treatment of bundled services.
-Where a landlord supplies the bare rent and nothing else, the rent's VAT treatment is straightforward.
-Where the landlord supplies the rent plus additional services (cleaning, breakfast, concierge, leisure-facility access, business-centre access, parking), the question is whether the additional services form part of a single composite supply with the rent (taking the rent's VAT treatment) or are separable multiple supplies tested in their own right.
+The single biggest area of difficulty in landlord VAT is bundled services.
+If you supply the bare rent and nothing else, the VAT treatment is straightforward.
+Once you add services on top (cleaning, breakfast, concierge, leisure-facility access, business-centre access, parking), the question is whether those extras form part of a single composite supply with the rent (taking the rent's VAT treatment) or are separable multiple supplies tested in their own right.

 The leading authority is the Court of Justice decision in Card Protection Plan Ltd v Commissioners of Customs and Excise (Case C-349/96).
-The framework is fact-specific but follows a general structure:
+The test is fact-specific but follows a general structure:

 1. Identify whether the additional service is genuinely incidental to and inseparable from the principal supply (rent), in which case it forms part of a single composite supply taking the principal's VAT treatment.